sonatype/helm3-charts/charts/nexus-repository-manager/README.md

 ```

 The default login is randomized and can be found in sonatype /nexus-data/admin.password
-or you can get the initial static passwords (admin/admin123) by setting an environmental
+or you can get the initial static passwords (admin/admin123) by setting the environment
 variable `NEXUS_SECURITY_RANDOMPASSWORD` to `false` in your `values.yaml`.